Why Shouldn't Politics Drive the Gospel?

 As Christianity grows strange to a secularizing culture, we are free to be prophetic.
 This means we will live in the tension between prophetic distance and prophetic engagement.
 We are prophetically distant, in that we don’t become court chaplains for anybody’s political or economic faction.
 We’re prophetically engaged in that we see the connection between gospel and justice, just as our forebears in the abolitionist and civil rights and pro-life activist communities did.
 The priority of the gospel doesn’t mean that we shrug off injustice or unrighteousness, but it means we fight a different way.
 But behind all of that, and above all of that, we do what prophets are always called to do: we bear witness.
 That requires a different vision of who we are, and where we fit, in this time between the times, between Eden and Armageddon.
 That vision requires us to start where Jesus does—with the kingdom of God.

-This article is adapted from my new book Onward: Engaging the Culture Without Losing the Gospel.
+This article is adapted from Russell Moore's book Onward: Engaging the Culture Without Losing the Gospel.